nschlia/ffmpegfs/INSTALL.md

 * libswscale (>= 5.3.100)
 * libswresample (>= 3.3.100)

-For optional DVD support you need the following libraries
+For optional DVD support, you need the following libraries:

 * libdvdread (>= 5.0.0)
 * libdvdnav (>= 5.0.0)

-For optional Bluray support you need the following library
+For optional Bluray support, you need the following libraries:

 * libbluray (>= 0.6.2)

 The commands to install just the first prerequisites follow.

 Please read the "Supported Linux Distributions" chapter in README.md for details.

 **On Debian:**